YottaDB/YDBDoc/GTMAdminOps/installydb.rst

 Before you begin installing YottaDB, perform the following tasks:

 * Read the YottaDB Release Notes Documentation.
 The release documents contain the latest information that may be critical for installing and configuring YottaDB.
-They are located under the Releases tab on the YottaDB Github repository. (https://github.com/YottaDB/YottaDB)
+They are located under the `Releases tab on the YottaDB Github repository <https://github.com/YottaDB/YottaDB/releases>`_ and can also be reached from the `Documentation page on the YottaDB website <https://yottadb.com/resources/documentation/>`_

 * Determine whether or not YottaDB access is restricted to a specific group.
 Keep the group name handy as you will have to enter it during the installation process.

 * Set the environment variable gtm_log to a directory where YottaDB should create log files.
 If you do not set gtm_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
    In the latest version, gtmsecshr logs its messages in the system log and the environment variable gtm_log is ignored.